Pineapple Snacks & Crafts that are Kid Approved

 Pineapple Fruit Smoothie

 Try out this tasty smoothie with the kids.
-Just add some bananas and strawberries and you have healthy on-the-go breakfast option!
+Just add some bananas and strawberries and you have a healthy on-the-go breakfast option!
 This kid-friendly smoothie is the perfect addition to your stockpile of pineapple snacks.

 Rainbow Pineapple Snacks Kabobs